 We sell a number of Linocut Kits to get you started if you’d like to find everything in one place.

 Essentially, learning how to lino print, you simply draw your image on the lino and then carve areas away.
 When your carving is finished, you roll ink over the remaining portions before pressing onto paper.
 You can repeat the lino printing process as many times as you like to create your desired shapes and patterns.
 Think of it as a giant stamp that you make yourself!

 Lino art is fantastic for making cards, gifts and many other keepsakes.
 Lino printing is also a respected form of fine art, so this is an incredibly versatile medium to work in for artists looking to flex their creative muscles and try something new.
 You can create any number of styles when working with lino.

-1. Get sketching: Begin by drawing your design onto the lino block.
+1. Get sketching: The Lino printing process begins by drawing your design onto the lino block.
 The first rule is to always remember that your lino print will be a reverse image to what you draw, so bear this in mind.
 For beginners, it’s best if you start with a simple design without too many layers or too much texture.
 Think one-dimensional and bold.
 This will help you in the next step.
 There are plenty of simple linocut designs that you can find online if you need a little inspiration.
 Pinterest is a great platform to search and see some simple lino print ideas.

 2. Get carving: Using your cutting tools, carve away the negative space of your drawing.
 You should have a few tools to hand in a variety of sizes, some thick, some thin, and some in between to accommodate the various lines and areas of negative space.
 Begin by making shallow cuts so that you can make sure not to carve away too much at first.
 It’s best to carve away little by little.